what is citizen science?

 I want to travel to Antarctica and become a citizen scientist.
 Where do I start?

-The citizen science programs we are developing are managed by on-board teams of expedition staff and guests on board are welcome to participate.
-Your options are to find an operator who runs a citizen science program (we'd be happy to point you in the right direction), book a cruise and then get ready to become a data collector!
+The citizen science programs we are facilitating are managed by on-board teams of expedition staff and guests on board are welcome to participate.
+Your options are to find an operator who runs a citizen science program, book an expedition and then get ready to become a data collector!
 Another option if you feel you may qualify for a position as expedition staff is to reach out to the tour operator to see if there might be a team position available to you.

 I'm a scientist and may have a suitable project.
 How can I insure the data you collect is reliable?

-In the development phase, we will work tirelessly with you to set collection protocols of the highest standards.
+We facilitate scientist-led citizen science.
+This means we will work tirelessly to communicate to our data collectors the protocols you have already determined for your research.
 We'll work side by side in developing the necessary training and instructional guidelines so that you have the utmost confidence in the data.
 We'd also be happy to put you in touch with other scientists we regularly work with to talk through any concerns you may have.

 Are you open to ideas for new projects?